PhlebMastery

 Module 1Introduction to Professional Phlebotomy

-Phlebotomy is the practice of drawing blood from patients for laboratory testing, transfusions, donations, or research.
-The term comes from the Greek words "phlebo" (vein) and "tomy" (incision).
+Phlebotomy is the practice of drawing blood from patients.
+The blood may go to the laboratory for clinical management or health assessment, to a transfusion service, to a donation bank, or to a research programme.
+The term itself comes from the Greek words "phlebo" (vein) and "tomy" (incision).

 Phlebotomy in clinical practice